TezSmith/blood-oath-relations/README.md

 **`BloodOath`**

 <!-- * `BloodOath#initiation_date`
-  * returns a `String` that is the initiation date of this blood oath in the format _YYYY-MM-DD_.
+  * returns a `String` that is the initiation date of this blood oath in the format _DD-MM-YYYY_.
 * `BloodOath.all`
   * returns an `Array` of all the blood oaths -->